 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

-To succeed as an EHR analyst, you need both technical (hard) and soft skills.
+To succeed in EHR analysis, you need both technical (hard) and soft skills.
 These include the following:

-- Information systems development skills: EHR analysts should have effective information systems development skills to be able to develop, customize, and operate electronic health records systems and teach others how to do so, as well.
+- Information systems development skills.
+EHR analysts should have effective information systems development skills to customize, and operate electronic health records systems and also teach others how to do so.

-- Communication skills: EHR analysts have to be able to communicate with clinical professionals and administrators to develop efficient systems and show non-technical staff members how to use them.
+- Communication skills.
+EHR analysts communicate with clinical professionals and administrators to develop efficient systems and show non-technical staff members how to use them.

 Developing a diverse skill set can help you qualify for better-paying positions in the future.

 The Bureau of Labor Statistics categorizes an EHR analyst's job under Medical Records and Health Information Specialists.
 The average yearly salary for this field was $44,090 in May 2020.
 The top 10% earned more than $73,370, while the lowest average salary was $28,800.
 Your exact salary will vary depending on your education and location.
 Experience also plays a role, and professionals with an advanced degree or specialized knowledge can earn significantly more than the average.

 Demand for medical records and health information specialists is projected to grow by 8% from 2019 to 2029, which is faster than the average for all occupations.
 The high demand is due to the increasing use of electronic health records systems within the industry.
 Meanwhile, the aging population will require more medical services, which will increase the demand for all healthcare jobs, including those related to electronic medical record systems.

 Electronic health records systems are in use in almost every medical and healthcare setting.
 In addition to facilities that provide direct patient care, medical records are important for research institutions, companies that develop medical products, and many other related sectors.